• Skip to primary navigation

 Instructions

 • Drain the corn kernels thoroughly.
 Measure out 1 cup of corn, and set the rest aside.
-Finely dice the onion, and roughly chop up the fresh herbs.
+Dice the onion finely, and roughly chop up the fresh herbs, removing any really thick woody stalks.

 • Place 1 cup of the corn kernels and the eggs in a blender or food processor and pulse to form a chunky batter, it doesn’t need to be super smooth.